loader-icon

 All our courses are designed to take a specific amount of time.
 However, some students may get through the Arc Flash Safety Training (NFPA 70E) course much faster than others.
 Our Arc Flash Safety Training (NFPA 70E) course will take around 2 hours to complete.

-The course meets and exceeds the compliance requirements of OSHA’s electrical safety standards as codified in 29 CFR 1926 Subpart K for the construction industry and 29 CFR 1910 Subpart S for the general industry.
+The course meets and exceeds the compliance requirements of OSHA’s electrical safety standards as codified in 29 CFR 1926 Subpart K for the construction industry and 29 CFR 1910 Subpart S for the general industry, as well as the arc flash certification requirements for NFPA 70E regulations of 2024.

 The NFPA 70E is an internationally accepted American National Standard that defines electrical safety-related work practices.
 The US Department of Labor’s Occupational Safety and Health Administration (OSHA) looks to the prescriptive-based requirements of NFPA 70E to fulfill the performance-based requirements included in its standards.
 NFPA 70E fleshes out how the performance-based requirements in the OSHA standards can be met by providing and defining minimum standard industry practices necessary for electrical safety.
 OSHA is the law, and NFPA 70E outlines ways to comply with OSHA’s electrical safety requirements.
 This symbiotic relationship between NFPA 70E and OSHA electrical safety standards helps to increase safety in the workplace.